 Sam turned to look at him, raising an eyebrow and lifting the cards.
 "Well obviously I'm about to play a game."

 "Not that it matters," Johnny started as soon as she'd finished, not giving Jason any time to talk, "since I'm assuming you came to my home to speak with me, not Sam."

 Jason looked momentarily at a loss, looking between him and Sam.
 "Yeah.
 Several of your men have been seen in our ports."

 Sam laughed at this, beginning to lay cards down on the cleared space of Johnny's desk.
 Solitaire.
 Johnny scratched at a bit of stubble under his chin.
 "Well, that's how a hostile takeover starts, right?
 I'm staking out the territory."

 "Hostile takeover?"
 Jason repeated.

 "That's right.
-I'm taking over-so you should run along and tell Corinthos to watch his back."
+I'm taking over.
+So you should run along and tell Corinthos to watch his back.
+And his front."

 Sam was flipping cards and smiling, and Johnny figured she could feel Jason's gaze on the back of her head.
 "And what do you have to do with this, Sam?"

 "Why?"
 Johnny asked.
 "So you can send more thugs to rough her up, teach her a lesson?"

 "What are you talking about?"
 It was cute, the way he almost looked confused.
 Almost, but not quite.
 Like a broken thing pretending to be a functional person.